FCE Speaking

 Candidate B, here are your pictures.
 They show people watching a movie.
 Compare the pictures and say what the benefits of watching movies in these ways are.
 (1 minute)

 Candidate B: In both pictures, we can see people enjoying a film.
-One looks like a cinema theatre, and the other seems to be an ordinary living room.
+One place appears to be a cinema theatre, and the other seems like an ordinary living room.
 The theatre seems to be half-empty, with some vacant seats in the first two rows.

-I’d say that the advantages of watching a show from home are rather obvious: you don’t have to dress up and go somewhere.
+I’d say that the advantages of watching a show from home are rather obvious: you don’t have to go anywhere, and there is no need to pay for the ticket.
 It’s so much more comfortable just to stay at home, grab your favourite snack, and put a nice flick on.
 However, movie theatres have their advantages as well: both the picture and the sound are much better, and you can really feel explosions, for example, if it is an action movie.
 So yeah, each situation is good in its own way.

 Candidate A, is it better to enjoy a film on your own or with others? (~20 seconds)